Kakuriyo: Bed & Breakfast for Spirits: Manga

+A manga adaptation illustrated by Waco Ioka has been serialized in Enterbrain's magazine B's Log Comic since April 30, 2016.
 Viz Media announced at their Anime Central 2018 panel that they had licensed the manga.

-A new manga adaptation illustrated by Tsugaru Toba began serialization in Monthly Shōnen Sirius on January 26, 2023.
+Another manga adaptation, illustrated by Tsugaru Toba, was serialized in Kodansha's Monthly Shōnen Sirius from January 26, 2023 to January 26, 2026.